ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-intro.md

 Within dbt, these models can be cross-referenced and layered to allow the construction of higher-level concepts.
 The boilerplate SQL required to connect models is automatically generated.
 Furthermore, dbt identifies dependencies between models and ensures they are created in the appropriate order using a directed acyclic graph (DAG).

-Dbt is compatible with ClickHouse through a[ community-maintained plugin](https://github.com/silentsokolov/dbt-clickhouse).
+Dbt is compatible with ClickHouse through a [ClickHouse-supported plugin](https://github.com/ClickHouse/dbt-clickhouse).
 We describe the process for connecting ClickHouse with a simple example based on a publicly available IMDB dataset.
 We additionally highlight some of the limitations of the current connector.

 # Concepts